prithika029/weather/README.md

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.

 - **Objective:** Rainfall comparison between the cities Seattle, WA and Miami, FL.
 - **Domain:** Weather
 - **Key Techniques:** Exploratory data analysis